 When is Whyte vs Franklin II?

-Dillian Whyte could face the challenge of Jermaine Franklin in Summer 2023 in the United Kingdom.
+Dillian Whyte could face the challenge of Jermaine Franklin in Summer 2025 the United Kingdom.

 The fight would be contested over 12 rounds in the Heavyweight division, which means there would be no weight limit.